 The number of Americans who do not identify with any religion continues to grow at a rapid pace.
 One-fifth of the U.S. public – and a third of adults under 30 – are religiously unaffiliated today, the highest percentages ever in Pew Research Center polling… Their ranks now include more than 13 million self-described atheists and agnostics (nearly 6% of the U.S. public), as well as nearly 33 million people who say they have no particular religious affiliation (14%).

 In addition, the group emphasized that, for the first time in history, there is no Protestant majority in the United States.
 That is, Protestants have dropped to 48 percent, whereas they comprised 53 percent of the public as recently as 2007 — a drop of 5 percent in five years.
 (Catholics, by comparison dropped 1 percent during the same time period — to 22 percent).
-As you all know, Protestants are Christians who broken off from the Catholic Church 500 years ago.
+As you all know, Protestants are Christians who broke off from the Catholic Church 500 years ago.
 Although there are more than 33,000 (!!)
 Protestant denominations, all of them still operate in ways that are separate and distinct from the Catholic Church.
 But what are the differences, really?
 I mean, all Christians Churches hold the same core value: Jesus Christ was the son of the God who died for our sins, arose from the dead, and ascended to heaven.
 Isn’t the rest just window-dressing?

 Well, here, you decide.